Traditional Japanese Tattoos

 Schedule an Appointment

-If you’d like to have this kind of tattoo in your life, and like George’s style of tattooing, please feel free to contact him and then you will discuss your custom tattoo.
+If you’d like to have Traditional Japanese Tattoos, and like George’s style of tattooing, please feel free to contact him and then you will discuss your custom tattoo.
 But before that:

 1. Please check up portfolio ones more, just to be sure that George’s style of work is compatible to your tattoo idea, he wouldn’t be able to help if it’s not.